cmbitton/wordle-solver/README.md

 ## How To Use

 Download the project folder and install all requirements.
 Simply run the wordle-solver-automatic.py file to start the bot with the default starting word.
-If you want to change the starting word, simple change the "word" variable within the file.
+If you want to change the starting word, simple change the "STARTING_WORD" variable within the file.

 <b>Note: </b>The wordle-solver-old.py program uses a 3rd part website to filter the word list, and is no longer supported.